billdevcode/phase-0/week-4/nums-letters.md

 #### How was this challenge?
 Did you get a good review of some of the basics?
 The challenge refreshed the basics of Ruby, which is nice so we don't jump right into something too difficult.
-I think the challenging part was the instructions were a bit confusing because each exercise asked us to submit the link and if we did then we would have to submit 4 links including this one.
+I think the more challenging part was the instructions were a bit confusing because each exercise asked us to submit the link and if we did then we would have to submit 4 links including this one.